pingcap/docs-cn/error-codes.md

 * Error Number: 9001

+    The complete error message: `ERROR 9001 (HY000): PD Server Timeout`

     The PD request timed out.

-    Check the state/monitor/log of the PD server and the network between the TiDB server and the PD server.
+    Check the status, monitoring data and log of the PD server, and the network between the TiDB server and the PD server.

 * Error Number: 9002

+    The complete error message: `ERROR 9002 (HY000): TiKV Server Timeout`

     The TiKV request timed out.

-    Check the state/monitor/log of the TiKV server and the network between the TiDB server and the TiKV server.
+    Check the status, monitoring data and log of the TiKV server, and the network between the TiDB server and the TiKV server.

 * Error Number: 9003

+    The complete error message: `ERROR 9003 (HY000): TiKV Server is Busy`

     The TiKV server is busy and this usually occurs when the workload is too high.

-    Check the state/monitor/log of the TiKV server.
+    Check the status, monitoring data, and log of the TiKV server.

 * Error Number: 9004

+    The complete error message: `ERROR 9004 (HY000): Resolve Lock Timeout`

+    A lock resolving timeout.
 This error occurs when a large number of transactional conflicts exist in the database.

-    Check the code of application.
+    Check the application code to see whether lock contention exists in the database.

 * Error Number: 9005

+    The complete error message: `ERROR 9005 (HY000): Region is unavailable`

-    A certain Raft Group is not available, such as the number of replicas is not enough.
+    The accessed Region or a certain Raft Group is not available, with possible reasons such as insufficient replicas.
 This error usually occurs when the TiKV server is busy or the TiKV node is down.

-    Check the state/monitor/log of the TiKV server.
+    Check the status, monitoring data and log of the TiKV server.

 * Error Number: 9006

+    The complete error message: `ERROR 9006 (HY000): GC life time is shorter than transaction duration`

-    The interval of GC Life Time is too short and the data that should be read by the long transactions might be cleared.
+    The interval of `GC Life Time` is too short.
+The data that should have been read by long transactions might be deleted.
+You can adjust [`tidb_gc_life_time`](/system-variables.md#tidb_gc_life_time-new-in-v50) using the following command:

-    Extend the interval of GC Life Time.
+    ```sql
+    SET GLOBAL tidb_gc_life_time = '30m';
+    ```

+    > **Note:**
+    >
+    > "30m" means only cleaning up the data generated 30 minutes ago, which might consume some extra storage space.

 * Error Number: 9500